choria-io/website/blog/content/post/2019/09/06/choria_012.md

  * Short versions of some options like `--ln` for `--limit-nodes` are gone due to limitations in my CLI framework, few other small CLI flag changes
  * The `--display` flag now supports `none` in addition to past flags
  * `--verbose` will respect the DDL display hints and `--display`
+ * When a DDL declares inputs of type `hash` or `array` the CLI will accept JSON as arguments and automatically parse it into the right complex format

 Other than that it's 1:1 compatible, if I missed any command line flags that you use in the old one please contact me.